fbertola/mother-docker/README.md

 ## About

 _MotherDocker_ was created as a tool for easing integration testing with _Docker_ on the _JVM_.
 It is a partial rewrite in _Groovy_ of [Docker Compose](https://docs.docker.com/compose/) (formely _Fig_).
-Although this library doesn't have (and was not intended to) all the system management options of _Docker Compose_, it can fully understand the **YAML** configuration files.
+Although this library doesn't have (and was not intended to) all the system management options of _Docker Compose_, it can fully understand its **YAML** configuration files.

 _MotherDocker_ is based on the excellent [Spotify's Docker Client](https://github.com/spotify/docker-client).